ConductScreen

 Key Finding

-Critically, the features that distinguish disease from wildtype — area, boundary integrity, tissue texture, and intensity heterogeneity — are the same endpoints that published opioid-organoid studies report as affected by prenatal opioid exposure.
+Critically, the features that distinguish disease from wildtype — area, boundary integrity, tissue texture, and intensity heterogeneity — are the same endpoints reported as affected by prenatal substance exposure across 20+ published studies spanning 9 substance classes.
 This establishes both analytical validity and biological plausibility for the target context of use.

 Beyond Software: A Complete Testing System